opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 1. In the **Event Analytics** window, enter your PPL query and select **Refresh**.
 This will display the **Explorer** page.
 2. On the **Explorer** page, select **Save**.
 3. When prompted to choose a **Custom Operational Dashboards/Application**, select one of the listed options.
-Optionally, you can edit the predefined name values under the **Metric Name** fields and can choose to save the visualization as a metric.
+Optionally, you can edit the predefined name values in the **Metric Name** fields and can choose to save the visualization as a metric.
 5. Select **Save** to save your custom visualization.

 Only queries that include a time-series visualization and statistics or span information can be saved as a metric, similar to the following image.